christy8059/independent-study/entries/entry_two.md

 **Step 3:** Create a file.  ``` touch filename.rb ```<br>
 *_note: we are using ruby therefore it is an .rb file_*

-**Step 4:** In order to use certain syntax we have to install a Twitter Gem using the syntax :``` gem install twitter ```  By doing so c9 knows what we're referring to when using specific command for twitter. <br>
+**Step 4:** In order to use certain syntax we have to install a Twitter Gem using the syntax :``` gem install twitter ``` .
+By doing so c9 knows what we're referring to when using specific commands refering to twitter. <br>

 **Step 5:** Now to actually connect it to twitter we have to create a client, which is like creating a user.
 In this client (user) we have to input the configuration variables.

 <img src=../images/client.png> <br>

 <br>
 The variables consist of keys and tokens.
-They can be found in the Keys and Access Tokens tab.
+They can be found in the "Keys and Access Tokens" tab of the app.

 <br>
 <img src=../images/keyandaccess.png>
 <br>

-** ATTENTION ** Keep this code private because it is the "password" to your twitter account.
+** ATTENTION ** Keep this code private
 <br>

 Within the parenthesis you fill in your key and access code according to your account.
 The keys and access code acts as passwords to log into your twitter therefore it is unique.
 Now you are done and ready to cold from your command line.

 ## To Test